 Didrocal is available as an oral tablet that is taken in 90-day cycles.
 For the first 14 days, 400 mg of Didrocal is taken each day.
 For the remaining 76 days, a 500 mg calcium tablet is taken.

 To help build the bones, patients should take calcium and vitamin D supplements while taking Actonel.
-Doctors will tell their patients the right amount of calcium and vitamin D to take.
-Patients should take these supplements exactly as prescribed by their doctor.
+A doctor can tell you the right amount of calcium and vitamin D to take.

 Important Tests and Risks